mako-framework/docs/01_getting_started/01_installation.md

 If you plan to use the database library then you'll also need to install `ext-pdo`.

+It it also suggested to have the `posix` and `pcntl` extensions enabled for the best experience when working with the Mako reactor CLI.

 \* Tested on PHP 8.4.0

 --------------------------------------------------------